phu0ngng/nccl/doc/source/env.rst

 ----------------
 (since 2.26)

 The ``NCCL_NET_GDR_C2C`` variable enables GPU Direct RDMA when sending data via a NIC attached to a CPU (i.e. distance PHB) where the CPU is connected to the GPU via a C2C interconnect.
-This effectively overloads the ``NCCL_NET_GDR_LEVEL`` setting for this particular NIC.
+This effectively overrides the ``NCCL_NET_GDR_LEVEL`` setting for this particular NIC.

 Values accepted
 ^^^^^^^^^^^^^^^